CruncherBigData/Pentagram2021/ADRs/adrs.md

 # Status:
 Proposed

-# Context:
+# Rationale:
 A primary goal of the project is converting transactational customers to Farmacy Family engaged customers.
 Farmacy Foods publishes all purchase transactions to a kafka stream.
-Starting with the basic functionality of sending emails to users who complete a transaction, this service can extended to add the following functionality
+We need to use these events to reach out to potential candidates for Farmacy Family.
+There isn't a lot of processing we need to do on this event other than store the user information and forward the information to a notification service to send emails to users who complete a transaction.
+The benefit of a dedicated service comes from the extensibility that it will provide for the following functionality

-1. We will need to reach these customers as soon as possible after they make a transaction and  2. keep track of who has already been activated or
+1. Keep track of who has already been activated

-3. when we reached out to the customer last time to not be too pushy.
+2. When we reached out to the customer last time to avoid being too pushy

-4. Also to keep track of how active a customer is.
+3. Also to keep track of how active a customer is

+4. It could also provide additional API.
+For example, to find most active users

+Alternatives that can be considered are

+1. A batch job that is schedule to run every night or twice a day reading from the same kafka stream and extracting the email and user info and forwarding that to a notification service to send out emails like the service would do

+2. We could also have a serverless function (AWS lambda or Azure function) listen on the Kafka Stream and do a store and forward.
+This would work well for this scenario as well

 # Decision